LiskHQ/lisk-desktop/README.md

 ```
 npm run build
 ```

-##### Using Commercial Fonts
-Since some of the fonts used in the production version are commercial, this repository only contains open source fonts and uses `Open Sans` as a replacement for the commercial ones.

-If you have licensed copies of `Basier Circle` and `Gilroy`, you can add them to [fonts folder](./src/assets/fonts) to replace the empty files that are there so that webpack build doesn't fail if the fonts are not present.

-#### Electron

-##### Run using Electron

-Start the Electron client.
-Before staring you need to make sure the application is built.
-If you need to build the entire application, run
+Under the hood, this script runs

 ```
-npm run build
+npm run build-prod
 ```

-as mentioned before.
-And if you want to solely build electron app, run

-##### Build the electron app
+to build the React app under `src/` and

 ```
 npm run build-electron
 ```

-Then, in order to launch electron, you can run
+to build the electron app under `app/` using webpack.
+You can run the above scripts individually if you're looking to see the changes solely on one of the two said applications.

+#### Using Commercial Fonts
+`Basier Circle` and `Gilroy` used in the production version are commercial fonts.
+This repository only contains open fonts and uses `Open Sans` as a replacement for the commercial ones.

+If you have licensed copies of `Basier Circle` and `Gilroy`, you can add them to [fonts folder](./src/assets/fonts) to replace the empty files that are there so that webpack build doesn't fail if the fonts are not present.

+### Run Electron
+If you have already built the application as described above, you can launch Electron using

 ```
 npm run start
 ```

+#### Run with parameters

-Then, in order to launch version with hardware wallet, you can run
+To launch a version which supports hardware wallets, you can run

 ```
 npm run dev-hardware-wallet
 ```

-In order to launch electron that gets live updates from already running webpack-dev-server on port 8080 and with react/redux dev tools, you can run
+or to launch electron and receive live updates from already running `webpack-dev-server` on port `8080` and you can run

 ```
 LISK_HUB_URL="http://localhost:8080" DEBUG=true npm run start
 ```
+This comes with Redux dev tools.

+### Distribution

 #### Windows